alpha-bytes/sf-extend/README.md

 The command will ask you a few questions (similar to running `force:project:create`) in your to scaffold a simple extension directory for you.

 ### Extension Architecture
-Under the hood `sf-x` utilizes the popular **Yeomanjs** scaffolding library.
+Under the hood `sf-extend` utilizes the popular **Yeomanjs** scaffolding library.
 Salesforce utilizes this as well when you run commands such as `sfdx force:project:create` and `sfdx plugins:generate`.

 The extension classes you'll create extend the `Sfdxtension` class which itself extends the Yeoman `Generator` class, so all of the really smart functionality available to you therein is accessible in your class.